JolTheGreat/jolthegreat/README.md

 ### Hi there 👋, I'm JolTheGreat!

 Hi there!
 I'm JolTheGreat, a passionate Japanese student interested in exploring the latest technologies and building exciting projects.
-I'm particularly fascinated by Web3 and the exciting opportunities it offers.
+I'm particularly fascinated by robotics and the exciting opportunities it offers.

 ## About Me

 - 🇯🇵 Japanese-based with experience living in Tokyo and London
 - 💻 Can code in Java, Python, and some JavaScript
-- 🌐 Currently focused on building decentralized autonomous organizations (DAOs), NFTs, and other Web3 projects
+- 🌐 Currently focused on building mobile applications
 - 🔭 Always looking for new and interesting projects to work on

 ## Projects